House of Black: House of Black (2022–2024)

-At Revolution in March 5, 2023, the House of Black won the AEW World Trios Championship from The Elite.
+At Revolution on March 5, 2023, the House of Black won the AEW World Trios Championship from The Elite.
 They lost the titles to The Acclaimed and Billy Gunn at All In in August 2023.
-At Full Gear in November 18, 2023, Julia Hart won the AEW TBS Championship - her first title in AEW after she defeated Skye Blue and former TBS Champion Kris Statlander in a three-way match.
+At Full Gear on November 18, 2023, Julia Hart won the AEW TBS Championship - her first title in AEW after she defeated Skye Blue and former TBS Champion Kris Statlander in a three-way match.
 At Dynasty, Julia Hart lost the AEW TBS Championship to Willow Nightingale.
 Between November and December, King participated in the inaugural Continental Classic, where he finished with 6 points in his block, but failed to advance to the semi-finals.

 On the June 15, 2024 episode of AEW Collision, the House of Black won a #1 contenders' match for The Patriarchy's AEW World Trios Championships.
 After the match, Patriarchy leader Christian Cage appeared on the titantron and revealed that they had attacked Matthews with a con-chair-to, turning the entire House of Black stable face for the first time.
 On August 25 at All In, the House of Black participated in the ladder match for the AEW World Trios Championships, but failed to win.
 On November 23 at Full Gear, Kings of the Black Throne participated in a four-way tag team match for the AEW World Tag Team Championships, but failed to win Between November and December, King participated in the 2024 Continental Classic, where he finished with 6 points, but failed to advance to the semi-finals.